David Mendlen

-David Mendlen is an American technologist and executive.
-Mendlen is a General Manager at Microsoft and is the Executive Producer of the Decoded Show.
+David Mendlen is an American technologist, executive leader, and strategist known for his leadership roles at Microsoft and PwC, particularly in developer experience, cloud transformation, and artificial intelligence.
+He served as General Manager and Vice President at Microsoft, was a Partner at PwC leading their Microsoft practice, and currently engages in industry research and advisory while on executive sabbatical.
+Mendlen was the Executive Producer of the Decoded Show.
 He earlier served as the speechwriter for Microsoft co-founder Bill Gates and former CEO Steve Ballmer and, among other assignments, wrote Gates’ last speech and Ballmer’s first as CEO.
-Mendlen has keynoted conferences including DEVintersection.
-Mendlen has contributed articles to The Next Web.
+Mendlen has keynoted conferences including COMDEX, VSLive and DEVintersection.
+Mendlen has contributed numerous articles including The Next Web.